-David is married to Prue and has four children; Ben in the Lindsay Park training partnership with his cousin Tom, JD, in a management role at Lindsay Park, William who rides and works in the business between playing AFL for Melbourne team, the Western Bulldogs and Sophie who works in digital marketing for Darley.
+David is married to Prue and has four children; Ben in the Lindsay Park training partnership with his cousin Tom, JD, in a management role at Lindsay Park, William who works in the business between playing AFL for Melbourne team, the Western Bulldogs and Sophie who works in Marketing and Communications for Lindsay Park.

 David’s previous success internationally has set him in great stead to return to Hong Kong racing in 2020.
 He says that it has always been his dream to return and when the opportunity arose, he grasped it immediately.
 The development of the Hong Kong Jockey Club’s operation at Conghua in mainland China is an opportunity that excites Hayes and he is eyeing the opening of a stable there to further develop his worldwide stable network.

 The long-term goal is to contest races in Australia as a Hong Kong trainer during feature carnivals in both the autumn and spring.
 “It would be one of my real aims to try and have a top-three horse in Hong Kong which is good enough to travel” said Hayes.